 The success of our business and technology leadership is significantly dependent upon our proprietary and internally developed technology.
 We rely upon the intellectual property protections afforded by patents, copyrights, trademarks and trade secret laws to establish, maintain and enforce rights in our proprietary technologies and product branding.
-We maintain an incentive program for inventions and patents that seeks to reward innovation and an internal invention review board that selects appropriate protection mechanisms for our technology.
 We regularly file applications for patents and have a significant number of patents in the United States and other countries where we do business.
-As of December 1, 2018, we had 1,620 issued U.S. patents, 244 pending U.S. patent applications, 315 issued non-U.S. patents and 154 pending non-U.S. patent applications.
+As of December 1, 2019, we had more than 2,000 issued patents and more than 350 pending patent applications worldwide.